JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 # Sharing Code with Other Platforms

 Most of the projects targeting to a set of platforms: Android, iOS, server-side, JVM, client-side, JavaScript, CSS, native.
-With Kotlin/Native and Kotlin multiplatform projects you may easily re-use Kotlin code between all those platforms.
+With Kotlin/Native and Kotlin multiplatform projects, you may easily re-use Kotlin code between all those platforms.
 See [__TODO___MULTIPLATFORM__LINK__](#) for more details to take a look at the [iOS and Android application tutorial].

 # How to Start?